How does therapy work?

 Who do you work with?

-I work with adults and young people over 18.
+In my private practice, I work with adults and young people aged 18 and above.
 I am trained to work with all emotional and psychological distress in a person-centred way.
 I have specialist training and services for neurodivergent clients and people who have experienced trauma, including domestic abuse, sexual assault and birth trauma.

 What is the first step to working with you?